-A proper measurement of parallel CTI requires full illumination of the CCD with a source of known energy.
-ACIS is equipped with an External Calibration Source (ECS) comprising a 55Fe source and aluminum and titanium targets that is capable of illuminating the entire CCD array with photons at a number of specific energies.
-The XIS instruments have fixed 55Fe sources that illuminate the two corners farthest from the readout of each CCD with photons from Mn K α (5.9 keV) and Mn K β (6.5 keV).
+A proper measurement of parallel CTI (needs def; 'that is, CTI along columns of the array') requires full illumination of the CCD with a source of known energy.
+The ECS on ACIS is capable of illuminating the entire CCD array with photons at a number of specific energies, as described in Section 2.3.
 Since the XIS calibration sources are incapable of illuminating the full chip, for proper comparison we must restrict our analysis to the upper corners of the ACIS chips as well.
 A change in CTI must change the accumulated charge loss and thus the pulseheight far from the framestore region.
-A change in pulseheight, however, does not necessarily have to be related to CTI; it could also be due to a changes in the gain completely unrelated to radiation damage.

-ACIS has a known slow change in the gain as a function of time as measured very close to the framestore where CTI should be negligible.
-For most of the CCDs it is monotonically decreasing at a rate of ~ 1 ADU yr-1 at 5.9 keV.1
+A change in pulseheight, however, does not necessarily have to be related to CTI; it could also be due to (deleted 'a') changes in the gain completely unrelated to radiation damage.
+For example, ACIS has a known slow change in the gain as a function of time as measured very close to the framestore where CTI should be negligible.
+For most of the CCDs it is monotonically decreasing at a rate of ~ 1 ADU yr^{-1} at 5.9 keV.1